-To allow pedestrians past the worksite, you will need to do the following:
+To allow pedestrians past the worksite, you will need to:

-- (i) You must maximise the available footpath space past the worksite, ensuring the minimum clear path width (see 15.7.1(d) above) is met.
-This width must be free from all fixed obstructions (like street furniture) or temporary obstructions (such as temporary fence feet, and the doors of parked vehicles being opened) to ensure continuous two-way safe passage through the area. - (ii) Where tactile ground surface indicators are installed, your clear path should ensure these are unobstructed wherever possible to provide consistent wayfinding support to pedestrians. - (iii) You must install suitable fencing around your worksite in accordance with AS 1742.3 to provide visible containment of the work area in situations where a road safety barrier system is not required.
+- (i) Maximise the available footpath space past the worksite, ensuring the minimum clear path width (see 15.7.1(d) above) is met.
+This width must be free from all fixed obstructions (like street furniture) or temporary obstructions (such as temporary fence feet, and the doors of parked vehicles being opened) to ensure continuous two-way safe passage through the area. - (ii) Where tactile ground surface indicators are installed, your clear path should ensure these are unobstructed wherever possible to provide consistent wayfinding support to pedestrians. - (iii) Install suitable fencing around your worksite in accordance with AS 1742.3 to provide visible containment of the work area in situations where a road safety barrier system is not required.
 Containment fencing must be of effective luminance contrast to the surrounding pavement surface for pedestrians with low vision to readily see and navigate.